 - Environment: This alga grows on underwater rocks in the North Atlantic Ocean, from Ireland to southern Spain.

-- Description: Despite its name of moss, it is a red alga (Rhodophyta) of the Gigartinaceae family, whose thallus is from five to 15 cm long.
-Its color varies from red to ochre, when fresh, and whitish, when dry.
+- Description: Despite its name, moss, it is a red alga (Rhodophyta) of the Gigartinaceae family.
+Its thallus is five to 15 cm long, and its color varies from red to ochre when fresh to whitish when dry.

 - Parts of the plant used medicinally: The thallus (the whole alga).